Gaia3D/-Deprecated-F4DConverter/README.md

 - -log [logFileFullPath] : an absolute path of a log file which is created after finishing conversion processes.
 - -idPrefix [prefix] : a prefix used in name of an F4D folder.
 - -idSuffix [suffix] : a suffix used in name of an F4D folder.
 - -oc [one of Y, y, N, n] : whether visibility indices for occlusion culling should be created or not.
-Default is NOT created.
+"NOT created" is default.
-- -usf [numericValue] : unit scale facdtor. geometries in F4D described in meter.
+- -usf [numericValue] : unit scale facdtor. geometries in F4D are described in meter.
 - -indexing [one of Y, y, N, n] : wheter objectIndexFile.ihe should be created or not.
-Default is NOT created
+"NOT created" is default.
 > At least one of -inputFolder" and -indexing is mandatory.
 Both arguments can be used together.
 >
 > -outputFolder and -log are mandatory when -inputFolder is used.